Moenkopi Formation: Pteriomorphia

+Heteroconchia

+Vertebrates

 A diverse fossil vertebrate fauna has been described from the Moenkopi Formation, mainly from the Wupatki Member and Holbrook Member of northern Arizona.
 Described basal vertebrates include freshwater hybodont sharks, coelacanths, and lungfish.
 Temnospondyl amphibians are a common component of the fauna.
 Temnospondyli include Eocyclotosaurus, Quasicyclotosaurus, Wellesaurus, Vigilius, and Cosgriffius.
 The rhynchosaur Ammorhynchus is known, but rare.
 Anisodontosaurus is an enigmatic reptile only known from a few tooth-bearing jaws.
 The poposauroid archosaur Arizonasaurus is known from one relatively complete skeleton and a significant amount of other isolated material.
 Footprints and several fragmentary body fossils are known from dicynodonts.
 The footprints of Cheirotherium and Rhynchosauroides are common in the Wupatki Member.